Ennahar newspaper

-Ennahar newspaper (جريدة النهار) is an independent Algerian daily newspaper published by El-Atheer Press Company in Hydra, Algeria, issued in 2007.
+Ennahar newspaper (جريدة النهار) is an independent Algerian daily newspaper published by El-Atheer Press Company in Hydra, Algeria, established in 2007.

 History

+Ennahar newspaper was founded by Anis Rahmani in 2007.

+Description

 This newspaper is considered the first independent daily newspaper in Algeria to be issued by journalists who have not worked in the government press before and are not affiliated with any political party.

+It is published in Algiers by El-Atheer.